CLambert1/CLambert1.github.io/_pages/conferences.md

 Talks
 -----
-Lambert C., Cañadas A., Spitz J., Virgili A. and Grémillet D. (2023) "etacean energyscapes and biomass consumption of forage resources in the Mediterranean Bassin".
+Lambert C., Cañadas A., Spitz J., Virgili A. and Grémillet D. (2023) "Cetacean energyscapes and biomass consumption of forage resources in the Mediterranean Bassin".
 In Annual Conference of the ECS, O Grove, Spain.

 Lambert C., Authier M., Dorémus G., Gilles A., Hammond P., Laran S., Ricart A., Ridoux V., Scheidat M., Spitz J., Van Canneyt O. (2019) The effect of multi-target protocol on cetacean detection and abundance estimation in aerial surveys”.
 In World Marine Mammal Conference, Barcelona, Spain.